-NOAA is in the process of moving away from the PPBES budgeting process and the matrix managed approach that resulted in these conflict of interests across NOAA.
+NOAA is in the process of moving away from the PPBES budgeting process and the matrix managed approach that resulted in these conflicts of interest across NOAA.
 NOAA is implementing a new Strategy Execution and Evaluation (SEE) process.
 The SEE process allows the accountability and authority over resources, as well as program management, to reside within each line office.